HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR

 \subsection{Recurrent Neural Network Transducer (RNN-T)}

 The RNN-Transducer, proposed by \citet{graves2012sequence}, represents a significant advancement in sequence-to-sequence modeling.
-As illustrated in Fig.~\ref{rnnt_arch}, RNN-T comprises three key components: an encoder, a predictor, and a joint network.
+RNN-T comprises three key components: an encoder, a predictor, and a joint network.
 The encoder extracts high-level features from the audio input, while the predictor processes the text history.
 The joint network then combines these outputs to generate a probability distribution over the vocabulary.

 Like CTC, RNN-T incorporates a blank symbol, but with different rules for augmented sequences.
 (1) RNN-T sequences add zero or more blanks between adjacent tokens in the original sequence, rather than permitting repetition of both blanks and tokens, and (2) Only blank tokens consume input frames; the time step $t$ does not increment with non-blank token predictions of the model.